matthaneburger/CostBasisCalculator/README.md

 Make program use ticker as input to draw data e.g. not make this CRSR-oriented.
 Potentially change input stream from Excel file to something different.
 [BACKLOG]

 Create a GUI representing the opportunity cost of selling VTSAX to invest into this asset, as well as the price of Ave.
 Cost Basis needed to recoup losses.
-[INPROGRESS]
+[BACKLOG]